ducasp/MSX-Development/FPGA/ocm-pld v3.9x/firmware/smx_frankysnd/README.txt

 with a bricked unit and you will need to use an USB Blaster and JIC file to restore it, again, a pain!

-New in relation to v3.9b
+New in relation to v3.9c

-    - MC2+ supported
-    - Fixes for MC2+ related to original 3.8 build from Focosi/Trucco
-    - Improvements and fixes to MSX Mouse emulation over PS/2 mouse
-    - As a result, paddle emulation also is now smooter
+    - Improvements from KdL to the SDRAM controller allowing features like 1MB VRAM to work with Victor Trucco SDRAM controller

 Release notes

-OCM-PLD v3.9c is an extension on KdL OCM release v3.9.
+OCM-PLD v3.9d is an extension on KdL OCM release v3.9.
 What this extension brings to the table:

 - OPL3 related: